youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### create_policy

-Creates a new managed policy for your AWS account.
+Creates a new managed policy for your account.

 Type annotations for `boto3.client("iam").create_policy` method.